isoftchamp/microfront-react/README.md

 `npm start`: Runs the app in development mode.
 `npm run build`: Builds the app for production.
 `npm run lint`: Lints the project using ESLint.
-`npm run format`: Formats the code using Prettier.
+`npm run format`: Formats the code using Prettier

-5. Building for Production
-To create a production-ready build of the React app, run:

-bash
-Copy code
-npm run build
-This will create an optimized bundle in the build/ folder.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.